tkhq/docs/docs/policy-management/Policy-overview.md

 1. If a quorum of root users takes the action, the final outcome is `OUTCOME_ALLOW`
 2. Else if any applicable policy has `EFFECT_DENY`, the final outcome is `OUTCOME_DENY`.
 This is also referred to as "explicit deny."
 3. Else if at least one applicable policy has `EFFECT_ALLOW`, then the final outcome is `OUTCOME_ALLOW`
 4. Else the final outcome is `OUTCOME_DENY`.
 This is also referred to as "implicit deny."
+In cases of conflicts, `EFFECT_DENY` always wins.

 Stated differently: